gbonfant/gbonfant.github.io/_posts/2015-02-25-seo-routes-rails.markdown

 Secondly, Action Pack, which handles view layers, calls [ActiveRecord::Integration#to_param](http://api.rubyonrails.org/classes/ActiveRecord/Integration.html#method-i-to_param) for constructing URLs, this happens behind the scenes any time `link_to` and similar are used in the views.

-Finally [ActiveRecord::FinderMethods#find](http://api.rubyonrails.org/classes/ActiveRecord/FinderMethods.html#method-i-find) has an interesting side-effect: if the argument given is a string it'll coerce the value with [String#to_i](http://ruby-doc.org//core-2.2.0/String.html#method-i-to_i), essentially ignoring anything that doesn't look like a number, and returning an integer.
+Finally [ActiveRecord::FinderMethods#find](http://api.rubyonrails.org/classes/ActiveRecord/FinderMethods.html#method-i-find) has an interesting side-effect: if the argument given is a string it will coerce the value with [String#to_i](http://ruby-doc.org//core-2.2.0/String.html#method-i-to_i), essentially ignoring anything that doesn't look like a number, and returning an integer.